MichaelAkridge-NOAA/Open-Science-Codespaces/README.md

 # Oracle Free Database & ORDS-Apex using Github Codespace Setup

-This Codespace sets up a Docker-based Oracle Free(or XE, etc) and ORDS/Apex application for development and testing.
+This repo will setup a temporary development Codespace that deploys an Oracle Free(or XE, etc) database and ORDS/Apex application for development and testing.
 Configs are defined in the `devcontainer.json` file & associated Docker and Docker Compose files.
-Workflow can be applied to other docker apps.
+Workflow can be applied to other docker deployed apps and additional data can be added and/or installed.

 ## Quick Start
 1. Review Prerequisites, and ensure that all have been satisfied before proceeding.